 Age: 44-55 Skin: Sensitive, Fair, Cool Hair: Brown, Medium Eyes: Hazel

-Got this originally to use for French/American tips, but I don't do that sort of manicure often and haven't tried it yet.
-After wearing this polish on my nails, I don't know that I ever will try it for tips, to be honest.
+Got this originally to use for French/American tips, but I don't do that sort of manicure often and haven't tried it, because I tried it on my full nails first and found it pretty horrible to work with.

 Once I saw this, I decided to see if a second coat would smooth things out and it kinda sorta did, but a couple of nails still had slightly bald spots.
 Ugh.

 Eventually, I started over, did a clear base coat (and let it dry completely, of course), then one streaky, balding coat of Marshmallow, and then my metallic over that.
-By the second coat of metallic (silver, as it happens), it was fine, so I can and will continue using this polish as "undies", but I can't imagine I'll be using it for much else.
+By the second coat of metallic (silver, as it happens), it was fine, so it worked okay for that manicure, but I haven't worn it since.